-In addition, species mixing increased the yearly water shortage due to increased transpiration (Figure C.8) at equivalent LAI.
-This confirms the idea that the nature of the diversity-functioning relationship in forests strongly depends on the considered resources (Forrester, 2014).
-According to our simulations, promoting diverse stands could maximize light interception and growth but would also increase transpiration, which would be detrimental in sites with limited water reserves.
+In addition, species mixing increased the yearly water shortage, due to increased transpiration (Figure C.9) Figure C.9) at equivalent LAI.
+This confirms the idea that the nature of the diversity-functioning relationship in forests strongly depends on the limiting resources (Forrester, 2014).
+According to our simulations, promoting diverse stands could maximize light interception Jucker et al. (2015) and growth but would also increase transpiration, which would be detrimental in water-stressed sites.
+The use of an individual-based and sites with limited water reserves.
 In reality, an increase in water use in mixed stands could be counter-balanced by a reduced competition for water between trees of different species (Schume et al., 2004).
-Although an interspecific differentiation between the water uptake depth has been observed for some species (Schwendenmann et al., 2015), our model cannot simulate this mechanism yet.
-A comprehensive knowledge of each species water uptake depth is still in construction but could be integrated in process-based models in the near future (Bachofen et al., 2024).
+Although an interspecific differentiation between the water uptake depth has been observed for some species (Schwendenmann et al., 2015) , our model cannot simulate this mechanism yet.
+A comprehensive knowledge of each species water uptake depth is still in construction but could be integrated in process-based model such as PDG-Arena, in combination with the measurements of physiological traits in mixed stands could help better understand the relationship between tree diversity, stand productivity and resistance to water stress. models in the near future (Bachofen et al., 2024).
 Concerning the horizontal distance of tree water uptake, little data exist at the moment.
 The assumption of a horizontally homogeneous water uptake in our model is justified by the small surface area of the simulated plot.

 One limit of this study was the nature of the data used to evaluate the model.
-Tree growth is an integrative measure that results from carbon, water and light uptake, whereas CASTANEA is calibrated using CO_2 fluxes (Dufrêne et al., 2005).
-Moreover, the modeling of carbon allocation, which plays a decisive role in simulating wood growth, is a potential source of error (Davi et al., 2009; Merganičová et al., 2019).
-Additionally, climate was parameterized at the site scale using an 8 km resolution data set instead of at the stand scale, although climatic variables such as precipitation could vary between stands due to local topography.
+Tree growth is an integrative measure that results from carbon, water and light uptake, whereas CASTANEA is calibrated using CO2 fluxes, (Dufrêne et al., 2005).
+Moreover, the modeling of carbon allocation, which plays a decisive role in simulating wood growth, can still be improved is a potential source of error (Davi et al., 2009; Merganičová et al., 2019).
+Additionally, the climate was parameterized at the site scale using a 8 km resolution data set instead of the stand scale, although climatic variables such as precipitation could vary between stands due to local topography.